NT Eschatology—Letters 09

 The reason I stress this is because translaters seem determined to mistranslate μέλλω (mellō).
 The word mello is best understood as “about to.”
 As can be seen here, several translations give an indefinite time for when they would be rescued from suffering and the “glory…[would] be revealed.”
 For example:

-Complete Jewish Bible: “I don’t think the sufferings we are going through now are even worth comparing with the glory that will be revealed to us in the future.”
+Complete Jewish Bible2: “I don’t think the sufferings we are going through now are even worth comparing with the glory that will be revealed to us in the future.”

-New Living Translation: “Yet what we suffer now is nothing compared to the glory he will reveal to us later.”
+New Living Translation3: “Yet what we suffer now is nothing compared to the glory he will reveal to us later.”

 It’s like we’re saying to ourselves, “Paul just couldn’t have meant ‘about to’.
 Or, if he did, he was obviously wrong and we need to edit that into the text.”
 That sounds really familiar.